The Importance of Training Your Posterior-Chain

 · Reverse Hyperextension

 When it comes to training the posterior chain it is important not to fall into the trap of using weights too light that don’t physically challenge you.
-Treat it like any other session and train with some real intensity: we often hold a heavy barbell for exercises such as the 45’ back extension, or grasp dumbbells between our ankles for reverse hypers.
+Treat it like any other session and train with some real intensity: try holding a heavy barbell or dumbbell for exercises such as the 45’ back extension; and squeeze a dumbbell between the ankles, or use a cable attachment around the ankles for Reverse Hypers.

 For a truly powerful posterior chain and an impressive physique, knee flexion and calf training should be included in your weekly training, as well as training hip extension.

-o Foot variations – toes in / toes out / toes neutral
+· Hamstring Curl – Foot variations: toes in (plantarflexed) / toes out (dorsiflexed) / toes neutral

 · Nordic Hamstring Curl